 Close to an hour after we have started, Abby and a group of students from Curtin University arrived.
 I was so so glad to have met these amazing people.
 For that 8 hours sweating so much we don’t need the toilet.. scrubbing that floor, painting the house (yes we got to paint too :D), cleaning the dust off all their things, taking the initiative to go the extra mile to pack and clear their unwanted stuff, sunning the bed-bug infested mattress when we are all scared we will become bug infested, and some being more considerate reminded us to not affect the neighbours, some of us overcoming our fear of cockroaches just to CLEAN THAT PLACE, and clearing that thick dirt that normal soft broom can’t sweep.
 That was, a whole lot of effort not only physically, but mentally as well.
-Abby, Natalie, Aura, Matt and ( what are the other’s names?), you guys were awesome.
+Abby, Natalie, Aura, Matt and others, you guys were awesome.
 In this process, I saw empathy, thoughtfulness and teamwork from the team who went all out to complete the tasks- dirty or not.
 Kudos to you guys.

 Whether the cleanliness will sustain in this flat is a question mark, as the occupants are aged and inconvenient to do any thorough cleaning.
 Education is also needed to maintain a basic level of cleanliness in the house as well.
 What we have done, however, will allow them a more comfortable environment for at least the next half a year (I hope!!).